 \subsection{Metrics Performance Evaluation}

-In the performance evaluation of metrics, we selected BLEU\cite{papineni2002bleu}, CodeBERTScore\cite{zhou-etal-2023-codebertscore}, and NINHS~\cite{6933505} as baselines for comparison with CLUE, representing text matching, embedding-based, and domain-specific approaches, respectively.
-We evaluated the performance of these metrics by calculating correlation coefficients between the baseline methods, CLUE, and human ratings from the OODEval-Human dataset.
-A higher correlation coefficient indicates closer alignment between the automated evaluation method and human judgments.
-Table~\ref{tab:correlation_coefficient} presents the Pearson and Spearman correlation coefficients for the baseline methods, CLUE, and its sub-metrics relative to human ratings, along with their statistical significance.
-The results demonstrate that: (1) CLUE significantly outperforms BLEU, CodeBERTScore, and NINHS in both Pearson and Spearman correlations with human ratings, achieving highly significant statistical outcomes.
-Notably, CLUE’s Pearson correlation coefficient exceeds 0.5, reflecting a strong alignment with human judgments and enhanced interpretability\cite{cohen1992statistical}.
-(2) Compared to its sub-metrics (class, attribute, method, relation), the CLUE metric achieves higher correlations, indicating that a comprehensive evaluation integrating names, attributes, methods, and relationships better aligns with human judgments and enhances interpretability compared to individual element-based evaluations.
+In the performance evaluation of our proposed metrics, we selected BLEU \cite{papineni2002bleu}, CodeBERTScore \cite{zhou-etal-2023-codebertscore}, and NINHS \cite{6933505} as baseline methods for comparison with CLUE.
+These baselines represent text matching, embedding-based, and domain-specific evaluation approaches, respectively.
+To assess their efficacy, we computed correlation coefficients between each automatic metric and human ratings derived from the OODEval-Human dataset.
+A higher correlation coefficient signifies stronger alignment between the automated metric and human preferences, thereby indicating superior metric quality \cite{10.1016/j.jss.2023.111741, zhou-etal-2023-codebertscore, xu2024human}.
+Table~\ref{tab:correlation_coefficient} reports the Pearson and Spearman correlation coefficients for the baselines, CLUE, and its sub-metrics in relation to human ratings, including their statistical significance levels.

+The experimental results reveal two key insights: (1) CLUE substantially surpasses BLEU, CodeBERTScore, and NINHS in both Pearson and Spearman correlations with human ratings, with achieving high statistical significance.
+In particular, CLUE attains a Pearson correlation coefficient exceeding 0.5, which denotes a strong correlation with human judgments and bolsters interpretability \cite{cohen1992statistical}.
+(2) Relative to its constituent sub-metrics (i.e., clue-class, clue-attribute, clue-method, and clue-relation), the overarching clue metric exhibits superior correlations.
+This finding underscores that a holistic evaluation encompassing class names, attributes, methods, and relationships aligns more closely with human assessments and offers greater interpretability than evaluations focused on isolated elements.